rickysitio/Email/README.md

     - Yandex

 ⚠️ **Note:** Some SMTP providers may have constraints on the "to" address due to free tier limitations.
 Adjust the `to` field accordingly.
+ ## Provider Constraints & Notes

+MailerSend (Trial Account)

+Trial accounts can only send emails to the administrator account: rickysahawork@gmail.com

+CC and BCC are not supported under the trial plan.

+Mailgun (Trial Account)

+Similar to MailerSend, trial accounts are limited to sending only to the administrator account: rickysahawork@gmail.com

+CC and BCC are not supported under the trial plan.

+Outlook

+Currently facing some authentication issues.

+Fix is in progress.

+Other Providers (Gmail, Zoho Mail, SMTP2Go, Elastic Email, Yandex) **These are working without issues.**

 ---